 - Add the strawberries and their juices to the fennel and roast, uncovered, for 30 minutes.
 Stir every 10 minutes to prevent the sides from burning.
 The compote is done once it has cooked down to a syrupy consistency, and will thicken further once cool.

 - Discard the vanilla bean and transfer the compote to a bowl.
 Slice the cake and set a slice on each plate.
 Top with the compote, fresh whipped cream and serve.

 - Place a metal mixing bowl and metal whisk into the freezer for 10 to 15 minutes.

 - Place the sugar into the mixing bowl, then add the whipping cream and a few drops of almond extract.
 Whisk just until the cream reaches stiff peaks.

-- Store any unused portion in an airtight container for up to 10 hours.
+- Store any unused whipped cream in an airtight container for up to 10 hours.
 When ready to use, rewhisk for 10 to 15 seconds.

 Keywords: pound cake, strawberry, fennel, compote, roasted strawberries, spring cake recipe, spring dessert, roasted fennel, amaretto, almond extract, vanilla beans, whipped cream